 1=any legal sporting arm,

 3=muzzleloader or bow.

 The last three digits are the hunt number.

 The online application process is fairly simple, and can eliminate many common errors.

 Applicants for big-game draw licenses must first purchase a nonrefundable Game Hunting or Game Hunting and Fishing license with a Habitat Management and Access Validation (age 18 and older only for HMAV) before they can proceed to the application process.
 Several additional options will be available depending on eligibility.
 See “Additional Stamp/Validation Options” in the “Important!” tab.

 Online applicants for deer, elk, oryx, pronghorn antelope, bighorn sheep, ibex, javelina and Barbary sheep will be charged the application fee and the full license fee at the time of application.
 Unsuccessful applicants will receive refunds for the license fee.
 All application fees are nonrefundable.

 Applicants interested in being placed on a list to be considered for population management hunts must check the population management box on their deer, elk, antelope, Barbary sheep or oryx application.
 Unsuccessful applicants who check this box will receive a refund for the license fee.
 If called, these hunters will be asked to accept or decline the hunting opportunity.
 If they accept, they will need to purchase the appropriate license and stamps.
 More information will then be provided by the contact person.

-No license fees will be charged if you are successful for a turkey, bear, sandhill crane, pheasant or waterfowl draw permit.
+No license fees will be charged if you are successful for a turkey, bear, sandhill crane or pheasant draw permit.
 Successful applicants for these species must purchase the appropriate license.